lighthurst/bingo/README.md

 2. The RESTFul API should be implemented using Node.js + ExpressJS

 #### Implementation hints:
-1. Implement a 1 player browser based bingo ticket display and functionality with HTML, CSS3, React
+1. Implement a 1 player browser based bingo ticket display and functionality with HTML, CSS3, and React
 2. For the REST API, implement an endpoint to draw the next ball and an endpoint to verify a winning ticket claim
 3. On the React side when you obtain the next ball from the API server, mark it if found on any or all the tickets you initialize